mgreiler/se-unlocked-website/src/posts/bootstrapping-netlify.md

 **We talk about:**

-- his journey bootstrapping Netlify to a million-dollar company
+- his journey bootstrapping Netlify to a multi-million-dollar company
 - how he got the vision for the JAM-stack,
 - how it feels to grow a company from a two-person adventure to over 150 employees,
 - how he envisions the collaborative software development of the future,